apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 The next example shows a FLWOR expression that joins two datasets, FacebookUsers and FacebookMessages, returning user/message pairs.
-The results contain one record per pair, with result records containing the user's name and an entire message.
+The results contain one object per pair, with result objects containing the user's name and an entire message.

 ##### Example